 But as a relatively small group of people with limited capacity (24 hours per day, and other things to do in life :-), we need to be careful how much time we spend with people who are not able, after a certain period of time, to efficiently create value for the project.
 And we certainly can't afford to spend limited financial resources on those people.

 So we have an on-boarding process for new contributors that enables every new potential contributor to explore the 'fit' and reach to a point where you can really create value.
 If you are interested in paid work with the Open Food Network there is a clear pathway to follow to become a "certified contributor" and start charging the community for your time (under certain conditions defined here).
 Feel free to give us any feedback.

 When a new contributor is interested by the project, the first step is to start contributing on a volunteer basis.
 The purpose of this is:

 So any new developer for instance needs to start picking some issues and committing some first PRs.
 For non-dev you can join our Slack and we'll be happy to discuss with you what you could do to help out depending on your skills and what you would like to do.

 After that, a contributor who wants to be paid in order to be able to really invest time on the project can request to be certified.
 When they are, they will be able to invoice contributions (under conditions defined here).
-To be certified, the contributor must meet three conditions:
+To be certified, the contributor must meet four conditions: